-But did you know there are people that wake up every morning without coffee?
-Who don’t get an afternoon slump like you?
+But did you know there are people like you that wake up every morning without coffee?
+Who don’t get an afternoon slump?
 Who don’t get headaches because there was no caffeine to wear off in the first place?

 Hard to believe, I know.